-- Mania.
-According to BipolarLives, Churchill’s mania was evidenced through combative personal relationships, and enjoyment of war.
-He called World War I “this glorious, delicious war”, and said “war is the normal occupation of man.”
+- Mania: According to BipolarLives, Churchill’s mania was evidenced through combative personal relationships, and enjoyment of war.
+He called World War I “this glorious, delicious war,” and said, “war is the normal occupation of man.”
 He could hold monologues for four hours, and his energy kept him working from 8 a.m. to 4:30 a.m. the next day.
-He also had boundary issues (dictating to his secretary while he was taking a bath), and amazing productivity (43 books while he was prime minister).
+He also had boundary issues (dictating to his secretary while he was taking a bath), and amazing productivity (writing 43 books while he was prime minister).

-- Cyclothymia.
-The feature, Altered Statesmen from the Discovery Channel suggested that along with his depressions, Churchill experienced intensely creative ‘up’ moods.
+- Cyclothymia: The program Altered Statesmen from the Discovery Channel suggested that along with his depressions, Churchill experienced intensely creative ‘up’ moods.
 However, Churchill’s neurologist thought he had cyclothymia, a milder form of bipolar disorder.

 Just as there are good people and bad people who are perfectly normal, the same can be said for those who are mentally ill.
 There are good people and bad people who are afflicted with mental illness.
-Hitler emerged as one of the bad people with mental illness.
-And yet, he attained power and influence over so many people, most of them without any psychological illness at all.
-They all participated in Hitler’s legacies of World War II and the Holocaust.
+Hitler emerged as one of the bad people (an understatement) with mental illness and yet, he attained power and influence over so many people, most of them without any psychological illness at all.
+They all participated in Hitler’s mass campaign of violence in World War II.

-The lesson today is to understand the psychology of leaders like ISIS’ chief Abu Bakr Al-Baghdadi, and North Korean dictator Kim Jong-Un, and how they wield power over people who are largely sane.
+The lesson today is to understand the psychology of leaders like ISIS chief Abu Bakr Al-Baghdadi and North Korean dictator Kim Jong-Un, and how they wield power over largely sane people.
 For as long as there is evil, whether from a normal mind or one that is mentally insane, it must be studied and understood so that the lessons learned can be applied to benefit the world’s future safety.